Zugz0Wang/Competitive-Programming-Playground/README.md

 - Learned from solution; 20230617

 Dynamic Programming.
 I still don't understand why I need to update i1 to the "upper bound" of the previous largest value before using the array of dynamic programming.

 ---

+## Leetcode.1203.
+Sort Items By Groups Respecting dependencies

+- Learned fro solution; 20230819

+An interesting problem.
+Constructing extra nodes to group a group of nodes together is brilliant.
+I guess I can make a ton of graphs for my graph-layout algorithm.

+---